- 1 Building A Solid Foundation

 Our physicians believe natural-looking results include discreet incisions well disguised in natural folds.
 Artful placement of incision lines, a gentle surgical technique, and skilled suturing are key in minimizing scar appearance.
-Dr. Karolak’s focus in aesthetic facial plastic surgery has afforded him the time to master natural looking results.

 For more in-depth information about the healing process after facial plastic surgery, please visit our healing after facial surgery page.

 Will I Have to go Under General Anesthesia?

 One of the greatest advantages our facial plastic surgery team offers is the ability to forgo general anesthesia, which poses additional risks and concerns for many patients.
 Instead, our patients enjoy a local anesthesia experience that can only be found at Reflections, which we refer to as Comfort Calm™ Local Anesthesia.
 Patients are comfortable and relaxed, with no sensation other than light pressure or touch during the procedure.
 We offer the option to watch television, listen to your favorite music, or even take a nap during the procedure, whichever makes you feel most comfortable.

 What Risks or Complications Are Possible with a Facelift?